 As traditional television continues to stagnate and decline, the OTT (Over The Top) video industry is exploding.
 Watching subscription-based OTT video services is a daily habit for more than 60 percent of adults in the US.
 That number continues to grow as video hosting solutions drive major traffic.

-This blog will look at a topic that is critical for OTT service providers: where to host your content.
+This blog will look at a topic that is critical for OTT service providers: where to host your video content.
 Generally, only the largest OTT businesses can afford to build their own server network to distribute online video content.
 As an alternative, most OTT businesses host content with external partners.
 This approach usually involves the use pro-quality video hosting solutions.

 Specifically, this post will review five different video hosting and streaming solutions.
 These online platforms are capable of hosting, managing, and delivering either live streaming or VOD (Video On-Demand) content.
 We’ll look at each video streaming platform from a professional perspective.
-To that end, we’ll assess each option to see how it can meet your needs.
+To that end, we’ll assess each option to see how their video hosting solutions can meet your needs.
 We’ll also cover how each platform stacks up to the competition.

 Case studies in OTT video hosting solutions

 As a direct result of their OTT business model, services like Netflix have seen exponential growth in recent years.
-Similarly, Amazon Prime, iTunes video, and services like HBO GO have been very successful as well.
+Similarly, Amazon Prime, iTunes video, and services like HBO GO have been increasingly successful as well.
 Worldwide OTT revenue was roughly $46.5 billion in 2017.
-That number is expected to rise to $83.4 billion by 2022.
+Experts predict that number wlil rise to $83.4 billion by 2022.

 Here at DaCast, we’ve worked with a variety of broadcasters in the OTT industry.
 Some are TV stations developing online replay portals to remain competitive in a changing market.
 These users include the French-language channel IDF1 and the Danish-Flemish channel BVN.